Halva

-Halva (also halvah, halwa, halua; حلوا) is a type of confectionery that is spread throughout the Middle East and North Africa, East Africa, Eastern Europe, and the Balkans, Central Asia, and South Asia.
+Halva (also halvah, halwa, halua) is a type of confectionery that is found throughout North Africa, East Africa, Eastern Europe, the Balkans, West Asia, Central Asia, South Asia, and the Levant.
 The name refers to a broad variety of recipes, generally a thick paste made from flour, butter, oil, saffron, rosewater, milk, turmeric powder, and sugar.

 Etymology

-The word halva entered the English language between 1840 and 1850 from Romanian, which came from حلوى, itself ultimately derived from حلوى, a sweet confection.
+The word halva entered the English language between 1840 and 1850 from Romanian, which came from حلوى, itself ultimately derived from حلاوة to حلوا, a sweet confection.
 The root in ح ل و, means "sweet".
-The Persian name for the confection is روغن خورديگ, meaning "oil food".
+In the pre-Islamic period, the name for the category of confections that would develop into halva was called 𐭬𐭱𐭩𐭠 𐭧𐭥𐭫𐭲𐭩𐭪 rōγn xwardīg in Middle Persian, literally meaning "oil food".

 History

-Halva originated in Persia (modern day Iran).
+Halva originated in Persia (modern-day Iran).
+In the 7th century in the Arabian Peninsula, the word denoted a paste of dates that had been kneaded with milk.
 By the 9th century, the term was applied to numerous kinds of sweets, including the now-familiar sweetened cooked semolina or flour paste.
+The first proper recipes of halva were documented in the 13th-century Arabic cookbook Kitab al-Tabikh (The Book of Dishes), as well as an anonymous cookbook from 13th-century Al-Andalus.

-The first recipes of halva were documented in the 13th century Arabic cookbook Kitab al-Tabikh (The Book of Dishes), as well as an anonymous cookbook from 13th-century Al-Andalus.
-Halva was adopted by the Ottoman Turks, including a sesame-based version, and spread throughout their empire.
+Athenaeus mentions an ancient Greek dish called "sesamidios" (Ancient Greek: σησαμίδιός), which is described as a spherical cake made of honey, roasted sesame seeds, and oil; this dish is considered to have been the same as the sesame seed-based version of halva.
+Halva was also eaten in the Byzantine Empire, where it was well-attested.
+Later, it was adopted by the Ottoman Turks, including the sesame-based version, and spread throughout their empire.
+A description of sesame-based halwa (called حلاوة طحينية) can be found in an 1844 dictionary by Swedish Orientalist Jacob Berggren.
+According to Al Adib magazine, a factory for tahini halwa was established as early as 1874 in Beirut.

 Types

 Most types of halva are relatively dense confections sweetened with sugar or honey.
 Their textures, however, vary.
-For example, semolina-based halva's texture can be like a very buttery, moist clumpy couscous to something gelatinous and translucent, while sesame-based halva is drier and more crumbly.
+For example, semolina-based halva's texture can range from a buttery, moist, clumpy couscous to something gelatinous and translucent, while sesame-based halva is drier and more crumbly.